grafana/tempo/docs/sources/tempo/configuration/use-trace-data.md

 weight: 900
 ---

-# Use tracing data with Grafana
+# Use tracing data in Grafana

 You can use Tempo as a data source in Grafana.
 Grafana Cloud comes pre-configured with a Tempo data source.